craigh411/suggestion-box/README.md

 position() | Returns the zero based list position of the selected suggestion | No destroy() | Destroys the suggestion box | No

 ### Styling the Suggestion Box

 #### CSS
-By default the stylesheet in miniturised, if you want to adjust any styles you can take a look at the non-miniturised css in `src/css` to help you see how styles have been applied.
+By default the stylesheet in miniturised, if you want to adjust any styles you can take a look at the non-miniturised css in `src/css` to help you see how styles have been applied and how you may override them in your own `stylesheets`

-#### SCSS/SASS
+#### SCSS

-If you prefer you can download the scss from the `src/scss` which makes it easier to change any colours, but you will need to compile it to css.
+The styles for the siggestion-box were built using `scss `which is available in the `src/scss` folder.

 ## Roll your own